freddavies/PypeIt/doc/tutorials/hires_howto.rst

 The telluric correction relies on a user-defined object model, defined by the ``objmodel`` parameter.
 In this example, we are using a quasar model, and we needs to edit the configuration file to provide the redshift of the quasar.
 The rest of the parameters can be left as default.
+See :ref:`telluricpar` for a list of all the parameters that can be set, and :ref:`instr_par-keck_hires` for the default parameters for HIRES.

 The telluric correction can then be run with: